 ParisThe City of Light

 tops the list of most romantic cities, and for good reason.
-A day spent sipping cafe au lait in a tiny side street bistro, window shopping along the ritzy Champs Elysees, and visiting Sacre-Coeur Basilica for a jaw-dropping view of the city, and all the while eyeing the Eiffel Tower, is enough to make any pair of honeymooners feel like they're floating on air.
-Pack your itinerary with culture and take in modern art at the Centre Pompidou and classic masterpieces at the Louvre.
-Spend a leisurely evening people-watching and drinking champagne.
+Spending the day sipping cafe au lait in a tiny street bistro, window-shopping along the ritzy Champs-Élysées and visiting Sacré-Cœur Basilica for a jaw-dropping view of the city, all the while eyeing the Eiffel Tower, is enough to make any pair of honeymooners feel like they're floating on air.
+Pack your itinerary with culture -- take in modern art at the Centre Pompidou and classic masterpieces at the Louvre.
+End your evening leisurely people-watching and drinking champagne.
 Romantic Must-do

 Take a stroll along the Seine (the river that cuts through Paris) and admire the scene along the left and right banks.
 Along the way, spend some time relaxing on the Pont Neuf (the oldest bridge in Paris) and check out the unbelievably beautiful cathedral Notre Dame.
 At night, visit one of Paris' famous jazz clubs (try Le Caveau de la Huchette).